synamaxmusic/joust/README.md

 ****
 ## Important milestones

+* 01/29/2024 - ROMs 1 through 11 ($0000-$EFFF) for Joust now match up perfectly!
+All that remains is the sound rom and Test ROM ($F000).
 * 01/27/2024 - The rewritten code now assembles up to address $5ED0 and matches up perfectly with the first six ROMs for the game.
 This includes all the sprite images for every game object, the message display routines, font sprites, and all the strings.
 The game program itself is up next and exists entirely in one file that's over 8000 lines of code.
 This is going to take a while to rewrite.
 It's going to be a bit of a challenge without any pre-existing equates listing but I have a disassembly of the    game to help out.
 * 01/25/2024 - Starting rewriting Joust's code today.
 Already got all the sprites to assemble with Macroassembler {AS}...that's almost the first four ROMs!